 What is the program format?

 The program consists of 8 modules delivered over 2 months online.
 Learners can expect to dedicate 4-6 hours per week to watch videos, complete assignments and participate in discussions.
 Modules are opened at the beginning of each week and have quizzes/assessments at the module’s conclusion.
+Learners may choose to engage with the program module all in one sitting or in smaller segments of time throughout the week.
 While the modules do not close, access to assignments is closed each week.

 Could a learner choose to opt out of some topics?

 No. This is an online program in which a topic module is introduced each week and the learner is expected to watch the video lectures, participate in the live webinars, complete the exercises/activities and take the mastery quiz at the end of each week to progress to the subsequent week’s topic.

 Are any of the sessions delivered in real time (live)?